leonardoboulitreau/leonardoboulitreau.github.io/index.md

 ---
 ### I make machines that speak, sing, play, and hear.

 I am a researcher in the intersection of Artificial Intelligence and Audio, with a solid background in signal processing.
-Currently, I am a Junior Speech Researcher @CPqD working with Automatic Speech Recognition (ASR) and a Master’s candidate @UNICAMP.
+Currently, I am a Junior Speech Researcher @CPqD working with Automatic Speech Recognition (ASR) and speech age classification.
 I am also a hobbyist music producer, composer, and multi‑instrumentalist.

 ## Interests
 My research interests are aimed at developing audio‑based human‑machine interaction systems that are more affective and human‑empowering in topics such as: